Albert, Count of Nassau-Weilburg: Reformation

 In his childhood at Neuweilnau Castle, he was educated in the Protestant faith by Kasper Goltwurm.
 Through Goltwurm, Albert became acquainted with Philipp Melanchthon, with whom he had lively correspondence.

 Kasper Goltwurm was succeeded in 1560 by Jacob Charsisius, who worked in Nassau-Weilburg as Superintendent until his death.
 At the request of Charsisius, some Catholic customs, such a celebrating carnival and lighting a bonfire on St. John's Eve were made punishable offenses in the Nassau-Weilburg territories.
 Lorenz Stephani was appointed as superintendent in the areas administered jointly by Hesse and Nassau.
 He also succeeded as superintendent of Weilburg in 1572, and in Ottweiler in 1574.
 In Ottweiler, Albert and Lorenz Stephani took measures to enforce the Reformation.
 Catholic priests were converted to the new faith or removed from office; monasteries were dissolved; church property was confiscated; schools were set up and jus patronatus was purchased.

 In 1567 and 1568, Albert met his brother-in-law William of Orange several times.
 Albert supported him in the Dutch War of Independence against the "Iron Duke" Fernando Álvarez de Toledo, 3rd Duke of Alba.
 The invasion of the Netherlands in 1568, however failed.
 Albert vouched for the wages of the mercenaries William had hired.

 Construction policy

 Albert initiated several large construction projects.
 After the first division of the county, he began converting the castle at Weilburg into a palace.
 To this end, he commissioned the architect Ludwig Kempf.
 During this phase, the north wing and the Stadtpfeiferturm (City Piper Tower) were added.
 The joint coat of arms of Albert and Anna is still attached to the tower.
 Around this time, he also founded a game park in Weilburg, which still exists.

 After he inherited Ottweiler, Albert commissioned the architect Christmann Strohmeyer to construct a Renaissance style castle at Ottweiler.
 This castle was abandoned in 1753 due to disrepair.
 Albert probably also initiated the expansion of Gleiberg Castle in the late 16th century, after it had fallen entirely to the House of Nassau.

 Issue

-Albert and Anna of Nassau-Dillenburg had the following children:
+Albert and Countess Anna of Nassau-Dillenburg (1541–1616) had the following children: